Eschatologue/CM_wiki/docs/equipment/consumeables/potion.md

 In Crown & Misery, where combat can be exceptionally lethal, rules regarding potion consumption differ slightly from standard PHB'24 rulings, in which you can choose between taking either **:rsc-a: Action**{.rsc} or **:rsc-b: Bonus Action**{.rsc} to consume the potion.

-- **:rsc-a: Action:**{.rsc} Grants you the full maximum benefit of the potion.
+- **:rsc-a: Action**{.rsc} Grants you the full maximum benefit of the potion.
 If the potion requires you to roll dice for its effect, you gain the maximum possible roll for those dice instead.
-- **:rsc-b: Bonus Action:**{.rsc} Requires you to roll the dice associated with the potion or elixir's description to receive its benefits.
+- **:rsc-b Bonus Action:**{.rsc} Requires you to roll the dice associated with the potion or elixir's description to receive its benefits.

 ## Potions List